LabRAI/pygip/source/contribute/Model_Extraction_Attacks_against_Graph_Neural_Network/Model_Extraction_Attacks_against_Graph_Neural_Network.rst

    * - Class
      - Usage
+   * - ModelExtractionAttack
+     - Base class for all extraction attacks.
+Initialize with target dataset and attack node fraction.
+Provides core attack utilities.
    * - GraphNeuralNetworkMetric
      - Evaluate GNN model performance.
 Initialize with model, graph, and features to compute both accuracy and fidelity metrics.
 Call evaluate() to update metrics.